Lena900925/sorting/src/efficient_sorts/divide_and_conquer_sorts/merge_sort/pseudocode.md

    var right as int = n-1
    mergeSort(array, left, right)

-function mergeSort( var a as array )
+function mergeSort( var a as array, var left as int, var right as int )

    var middle as int = left+right/2